-Advertisement-

 As a pivotal figure in country music’s evolution, Kristofferson’s songwriting combined the unfiltered emotional candor of folk music with country’s structures, introducing a new era of songwriting in Nashville.
 According to Billboard, “There’s no better songwriter alive than Kris Kristofferson,” as stated by Willie Nelson, a longtime collaborator, at an award event in 2009.

 Born in Brownsville, Texas, in 1936, Kristofferson initially treaded a different path.
-He studied at Pomona College in California and then earned a Rhodes Scholarship to the University of Oxford’s Merton College.
+He studied at Pomona College in California, was a Golden Gloves boxer, played varsity football, and earned a Rhodes Scholarship to the University of Oxford’s Merton College.
 His passion for literature led him to music, sidelining his early aspiration to be a novelist.

 Post college, Kristofferson joined the U.S. Army, training as a helicopter pilot and reaching the rank of captain.
 Despite a promising military career and an offer to teach at West Point, he decided to pursue his musical dreams in Nashville.
 His decision, disapproved by his military family, was driven by his desire to be a writer and to experience life, as he once stated.